Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 Data Generation¶

-We have already generated some data for differenti initial conditions, and our objective will be to build a Neural Operator that, given $u(x, t)$ will output $u(x, t+\delta)$, where $\delta$ is a fixed time step.
-We will come back on the Neural Operator architecture, for now we first need to import the data.
+We have already generated data for different initial conditions.
+The goal is to build a Neural Operator that, given $u(x,t)$, outputs $u(x,t+\delta)$, where $\delta$ is a fixed time step.

-Note: The numerical integration is obtained by using pseudospectral method for spatial derivative discratization and implicit Runge Kutta 5 for temporal dynamics.
+Note: The numerical integration is obtained using a pseudospectral method for spatial derivative discretization and implicit Runge-Kutta 5 for temporal dynamics.

 # load data